Fix missing images on your website

-If you add an image — or any new content — you won't see it on your web site online until you publish.
-Publishing makes your latest web site content available on the Internet.
+If you add an image — or any new content — you won't see it on your website online until you publish.
+Publishing makes your latest website content available on the Internet.

-Refresh the Page
+Refresh the page

-To help web pages appear more quickly when viewed again, most web browsers will store, or cache, the files that are automatically requested by visiting a web site.
+To help web pages appear more quickly when viewed again, most web browsers will store, or cache, the files that are automatically requested by visiting a website.
 Storing those files lets your browser more quickly reload pages from the cache rather than transferring information across the Web over and over.

 If you recently replaced an image, and you can't see the new one on your web page, you may need to prompt your browser to remove the old image from its cache.
-Try refreshing your page by clicking on the web page, then holding down Shift+F5 on your PC keyboard (Option+R on a Mac).
+Try refreshing your page by clicking on the web page, then holding down Ctrl+F5 on your PC keyboard (Option+R on a Mac).

-Clear the Cache
+Clear the cache

-If you used SiteBuilder or a third-party tool to create your page, you'll have to upload your images to Yahoo's servers so that they can be displayed.
+If you used SiteBuilder or a third-party tool to create your page, you'll have to upload your images to Yahoo's servers so they can be displayed.
 SiteBuilder will upload your images automatically whenever you publish your site.

 If you used another tool, you can use our Easy Upload utility or an FTP program to upload the images into your File Manager.
-If you've already uploaded the file but can't see it when you view your page, or the image appears broken, try uploading it again; the file could have been damaged during the upload process.
+If you've already uploaded the file but can't see it when you view your page, or the image appears broken, try uploading it again; the file could've been damaged during the upload process.

-If you moved your image from one folder to another in a site you build with SiteBuilder or another advanced tool, the browser may be unable to find the image, so the image will appear broken.
+If you moved your image from one folder to another in a site you built with SiteBuilder or another advanced tool, the browser may be unable to find the image, so the image will appear broken.

 Check the expected path of a broken image by right-clicking on the broken image icon in your browser and selecting "View Image."
 In the address bar of your browser, you'll see the address of your image, which will look something like this:

-If your image is in a subdirectory, use the following code (replace subdirectory with the name of your subdirectory):
+If your image is in a subdirectory, use the following code (replace "subdirectory" with the name of your subdirectory):